Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

-We consider a classic problem: a treatment-control experiment with the $n$ \emph{subjects} (\emph{individuals}, \emph{participants} or \emph{units}) and one clearly defined \emph{outcome} of interest (also called the \emph{response} or \emph{endpoint}) for each subject denoted $\y = \bracks{y_1, \ldots, y_n}^\top$.
-We scope our discussion to the response being continuous and uncensored with incidence and survival being further research.
+We consider a classic problem: a treatment-control experiment with $n$ \emph{subjects} (\emph{individuals}, \emph{participants} or \emph{units}) and one clearly defined \emph{outcome} of interest (also called the \emph{response} or \emph{endpoint}) for the $n$ subjects denoted $\y = \bracks{y_1, \ldots, y_n}^\top$.
+We scope our discussion to the response being continuous and uncensored (with incidence and survival response left to further research).

 Each subject is assigned to the treatment group and a control group denoted $T$ and $C$ and referred to as the two \emph{arms}.
 Here we consider the settings where all subjects along with their observed subject-specific \emph{covariates} (\emph{measurements} or \emph{characteristics}) denoted $\x$ known beforehand and considered fixed.
-This non-sequential setting was studied by \citet{Fisher1925} when assigning treatments to agricultural plots and is still of great importance today.
-In fact, they occur in clinical trials as \qu{many phase I studies use `banks' of healthy volunteers ... [and] ... in most cluster randomised trials, the clusters are identified before treatment is started} \citep[page 1440]{Senn2013}.
-We discuss in our concluding section about how are work can extend to the widely-used sequential setting where subjects enter one-by-one and must be immediately assigned to $T$ or $C$.
+This non-sequential setting was studied by \citet{Fisher1925} when assigning treatments to agricultural plots and this setting is still of great importance today.
+In fact, it occurs in clinical trials as \qu{many phase I studies use `banks' of healthy volunteers ... [and] ... in most cluster randomised trials, the clusters are identified before treatment is started} \citep[page 1440]{Senn2013}.

 Synonymously referred to as a \emph{randomization}, an \emph{allocation} or an \emph{assignment} is a vector $\w = \bracks{w_1, \ldots, w_n}^\top$ whose entries indicate whether the subject received $T$ (coded as +1) or $C$ (coded as -1) and thus this vector must be an element in $\braces{-1,+1}^n$.